 You can also utilize our Writing & Communication Center even before you are a UW Bothell student.
 They work with students of all writing abilities, and will help you craft a great personal statement.
 Schedule an appointment with the Writing & Communication Center here.

-Identify and describe up to eight of the most significant activities you have participated in throughout high school.
+Identify and describe up to ten of the most significant activities you have participated in throughout high school.
 Your list should include activities, skills, achievements, or qualities from any of the following categories:

-Identify the a category for the activity (club, sport, academic, etc.), name the activity/experience, and write a description (one sentence is required but 2-4 sentences is preferred).
+Identify the a category type for the activity (academic, art, athletics, etc.), provide details of the activity/experience, and write a short description (limit: 150 characters).

-Note: The Activities/Experience and Personal Statement prompts are only for First Year applicants.
+Note: The Activities/Experience and Personal Essay sections of the Common App are only for first-year applicants.
 Transfer students will have different Personal Statement prompts depending on the desired program.